Updated: Sep 19

 107. Confirm buyer is pre-qualified by reviewing the pre-qualification letter and calling Loan Officer, if possible.

 108. Negotiate the highest price and best terms for you and your situation.

 109. Prepare and convey any counteroffers, acceptance, or amendments to the buyer’s agent.

 110. When an Offer to Purchase Contract is accepted and signed by you, deliver the signed offer to the buyer’s agent.

 111. Email or hand-deliver copies of the contract and all addendums to the closing title company.

 112. Verify earnest money is promptly submitted to the escrow agent.

 113. Deliver copies of fully signed Offer to Purchase contract to you.

-114. Email/deliver copies of Offer to Purchase contract to Selling Agent.
+114. Email/deliver copies of the Offer to Purchase contract to the Selling Agent.